 119. Penalty for obstruction

-A person who wilfully assaults, obstructs, endeavours to intimidate, or uses abusive or offensive language to, or disobeys a lawful requisition or order of, a person performing or endeavouring to perform a power or duty conferred on him by or under this Act, whether on board a vessel or elsewhere, is guilty of an offence and is liable to a fine not exceeding $2 000 and may be detained by that person or by any person whom he may call to his assistance until the offender can be conveniently taken before a court having appropriate jurisdiction.
+A person who wilfully assaults, obstructs, endeavours to intimidate, or uses abusive or offensive language to, or disobeys a lawful requisition or order of, a person (the official) performing or endeavouring to perform a power or duty conferred on the official by or under this Act, whether on board a vessel or elsewhere, is guilty of an offence and is liable to a fine not exceeding $5 000 and may be detained by the official or by any person whom the official may call to their assistance until the offender can be conveniently taken before a court having appropriate jurisdiction.

+[Section 119 amended: No. 24 of 2023 s.
+81.]

 120. Penalty for false declarations etc.

 A person who knowingly —